man9ourah/long-statusline/README.md

 Startup time is also important, and so there is no computation during startup, only loading functions, and defining the highlight groups.

-Git information are retrieved once for every buffer when it is opened, and then again with every buffer write.
+Git information are retrieved asynchronously once for every buffer when it is opened, and then again with every buffer write.

-As tested on my machine, and following the procedure at [vim-crystalline performance comparison](https://github.com/rbong/vim-crystalline/wiki/Performance-Comparison), `LongStl` have total redraw time of `0:00.15` and a total startup time of `0:01.58` for 100 runs.
+As tested on my machine, and following the procedure at [vim-crystalline performance comparison](https://github.com/rbong/vim-crystalline/wiki/Performance-Comparison), this status line have total redraw time of `0:00.15` and a total startup time of `0:01.58` for 100 runs.
 Surely, this is not a comparison to the results in the linked page as my machine could be different.

+Also, checkout [profiling results](profiling_results/logs) to see detailed execution times of 5 runs.
+As can be seen, the function `SetStatusLine()`, which is the function that is called to redraw the status line, have a less than `1ms` average execution time.

 ## Features
 * Git: branch or short commit id.